chenlonggang/Adaptive-CSA/README.md

 	           is bigger,it is good to speed,and do little harm to query's speed.
 	2014.10.11:Adjust the threshold,so the block-size is more reasonable.This work
 	           is closed temporary,goodbye!
-	2014.10.25:It seems that lookuptables is helpful, so use it again.
+	2014.10.26:It seems that lookuptables is helpful, so use it again.
 And fix some bugs,about leftboundary ,rightboundary ,methodAndSpace and codeAndFill
 			   it's humiliatory that everything seems not ok until now
+	2014.10.27:we can do something to make compression ratio better:
+	           Now we use run-length like this:

+			   if the value is a real gap, coding 2*value-3 using gamma-coding. if the value is a 1's runs, coding 2*value using gamma-coding.

+			   the ratio of gap not equals 1 is very low, especailly for highly-repetive data, so the cost for 2*value-3 is trivial,but for 1's runs,the cost is a littler high, especially for english-like and highly-repetive data, there are many runs in these datas,so if we do like this,the cost will be smaller:

+			   if the value is a real gap, the coding value is 2*value-1 now;
+			   if the value is a runs,the coding value is 2*value, same as before.

+			   because the low ratio,the change of real gap is trivial. what important is: now all the coding value is >1,at least is 2, for the gamma-coding,the 0's num  preceding the binary-bits of the value is at least 1, so we can change the gamma-coding's rule:

+			   if the binary-bits's length is x,we append x-2 0s on the head, now we will save 1 bit for every single value, compare with the original mapping method, the real gap will cost 1 bit more at most time,but for the 1's runs, 1 bit will saved, so it will be helpful for highly-repetive data.
+			   working on it now!